 You can view draft 1099-NEC forms for all of your contractors—including any contractors who are missing W-9 information or haven’t been paid more than $600 in a year.
 Here’s how to view those forms:

 Tap the Business Icon in the lower right of your Found App and select Contractor management from the list.

 Tap the Contractor tax forms option to see a list of contractors that you’ve paid this tax year.

 Tap any of these contractors to view their draft 1099-NEC.

 Click the Contractor tax form tab to see a list of contractors that you’ve paid this tax year.

 Click any of these contractors to view their draft 1099-NEC.

-If you send your contractor the provided link, they’ll be able to securely share their name, business classification, TIN, and address with you.
+Missing information?
+Tap the Request W-9 button to send your contractor a secure link to share their W-9 information, including name, business classification, TIN, and address, with you.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.

 *Found is a financial technology company, not a bank.
 Banking services are provided by Piermont Bank, Member FDIC.
 The funds in your account are FDIC-insured up to $250,000 per depositor for each account ownership category.